 3. Leave Activate On Enable checked (default).

 On OnEnable the resolved element is pushed to the top of the stack for its key; on OnDisable it is removed.
-No code wiring needed.
+Because PanelRenderer delivers its visual tree asynchronously, the component registers a reload callback and re-activates automatically once the tree arrives — no code wiring needed either way.

 csharp